Good ‘ol Gorse removal at Raymond Goodall

 The Raymond M. Goodall Nature Preserve lies along the south shore of Salt Spring Island.
 The conservation area spans the shoreline, coastal bluffs and Coastal Douglas-fir forest.
 These ecosystems support disproportionately high levels of biodiversity in comparison to other ecosystems in coastal British Columbia, contributing significantly to the richness of flora and fauna in the Gulf Islands.What you will be doing

 Volunteers will help in the ongoing restoration efforts on this conservation area.
 We will be removing gorse and scotch broom, invasive plants that out-competes local native Garry oak ecosystem species.Why you will love it

-Volunteers who come to three or more events at different sites from the Garry Oak Meadow Marathon will be entered into a draw to win fabulous nature prizes.Questions?
+This is a special chance to hear Briony Penn speak about her history with conservation and Salt Spring Island.
+Additionally, volunteers who come to three or more events at different sites from the Garry Oak Meadow Marathon will be entered into a draw to win fabulous nature prizes.Questions?